Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 A Quick History of Boston Terriers

 It’s hard to believe that Boston Terriers were originally bred as fighting dogs.
 Yes, like so many popular breeds that are now sought-after for companionship, these little dogs came about in the late 1800s.
 Breeders wanted a dog that was strong and could be intimidating.
 They also wanted the dogs to be loyal and friendly.
 This breed grew from crossbreeding various mixed breeds, with the English White Terrier and Bulldog being its prominent ancestors.
-Called “Bull Terriers” and “Round-Heads” originally, these dogs were beloved in the Boston area.
-They were so popular in fact, they were often referred to as “Boston Bulls” until they received their formal name in the 1900s.
+Called “Round-Heads” originally, these dogs were beloved in the Boston area.
+They were so popular in fact, that they were often referred to as “Boston Bulls” until they received their formal name in the 1900s.

 very-short-curled-up-tail-of-a-Boston-Terrier dog lying flat on the grass with her legs in frogs leg pose

-Image Credit: Christine-Bird, Shutterstock
+Image By: Christine-Bird, Shutterstock

 Does a Boston Terrier Have a Tail?

-Bobbed Tail
+Short Tail

 Corkscrew or Curled